bk20x/calico/README.md

 # Calico
 ### A little scripting language with first class environments and the ability to call ruby methods directly
-#### Very WIP, funnily enough I made this after telling myself I was going to make a bc clone in with operator precedence to learn the language
+#### Very WIP, funnily enough I made this after telling myself I was going to make a bc clone in with operator precedence to learn the language, will probably be ported to Nim or Ada later on.

 ```
 Time <- find-class('Time')